- Why does West Kowloon Cultural District Authority (WKCDA) need to enact Public Open Spaces Bylaw?

 - Is the Bylaw applicable to all areas of WKCD?

 - Did WKCDA consult the public on the Bylaw?

-- Did WKCDA study overseas cases in drafting the Bylaw and guidelines?
+- What overseas cases did WKCDA study in drafting the Bylaw and guidelines?

-- Is there any measure to control headcount to avoid over-spoilt the place?
+- Are there any measures to control headcount to avoid over-crowding the place?

 - Do you allow activities like camping, cooking and haircutting?

 - Is flying kite allowed?